 Strolling around this evening, we heard some loud music and decided to see what was happening.
 There was a truck blaring Indian music and a large crowd of men following it.
-Behind the men were a group of ladies wearing the most beautiful saris and dresses.
-A veritable rainbow of fabrics.
+Behind the men were a group of ladies wearing the most beautiful dresses.
 Everyone was singing, dancing and laughing.
 As soon as I saw the fun I had to be part of it.

 Following this, there was more freestyle.
 I copied the girls and ladies – who were all outstanding dancers.
 This was day 1 of the 3 day wedding celebration.
 Guests explained to me how they were related to the bride and groom.

-I stopped off to buy some bananas and the gentleman had no change, so paid me in oranges.
+I bought some bananas, the vendor had no change, so paid me in oranges.
 This made me giggle.
-Imagine going into a shop in London that did not have loose change and expected you to buy more items.
+Imagine going into a shop in London that did not have loose change and you were expected you to buy more items.
 Nevertheless, I was happy with the extra fruit.

 We walked to Ambrai Ghant to see the sunset.
 On arriving there was a posh hotel and restaurant called Ambrai.
-We wandered upstairs into the luxurious environs and got a rooftop to ourselves.
-Stretching my hands to the sky, I performed a sun salutation (yoga sequence) while watching the bright red orb sink below the skyline.
+We wandered upstairs and was greeted with a rooftop to ourselves.
+Stretching my hands to the sky, I performed a sun salutation (yoga sequence) while watching the bright red sun sink below the skyline.